 If there are complications, the announcement may be delayed until the health or wellbeing of the mother and baby are known.

 Cards, sometimes complete with a coloured ribbon (or a photograph), may be sent out at a slightly later stage, with details such as the baby’s weight, if desired.
 Often, this may double-up as a thank you card if a present has been received.

 Bespoke birth announcement cards should be printed in a simple, elegant style and read:

 the birth of their daughter Caroline Jane

 If the child is not the couple's first, then reference can be made to the siblings.
 For example, 'a sister for Juliet'.

 Birth announcements, in local or national papers, are kept short and succinct.
 A traditional announcement would read:

-Debrett - On 20th August to John and Jane a daughter,
+Debrett - On 20th August to John and Charlotte (née Berkeley) a daughter,

 In the case of unmarried parents, the surnames of the parents are included:

-Debrett - On 20th August to John Debrett and Jane Manners
+Maddox - On 20th August to Richard Maddox and Ilsa Curzon